-Smith sings and writes in both straightforward English and in Scots.
+Smith sings and writes in both English and in Scots.
 Though she’s won a number of top awards for both songwriting and singing, neither of those got her started in music.
 “My parents gave me an accordion one Christmas,” Smith recalled, and that eventually led to her joining an accordion orchestra and playing with other bands for ceilidhs, too.
 “When I was first starting out, I was very much more of an accordion player than a singer,” she says.

 Smith grew up in the same area of Dumfries and Galloway where she now makes her home.
-“A lot of the traditional music that’s played around here is Scottish country dance band, all accordion and fiddle — there’s a very strong following for that,”she said.
+“A lot of the traditional music that’s played around here is Scottish country dance band, all accordion and fiddle — there’s a very strong following for that,” she said.
 “If you were to stumble upon a session in a pub –doesn’t happen often down here but there are a few sessions — the majority of the tunes are Irish, because we’re so close to Ireland and a lot of the people here have connections there.
 All that was my background when I first got into traditional music, really.”

 Both of the bands she was in decided they needed a singer and a spokesperson “and I’m not quite sure how it happened, but that became me,” Smith said, pointing out that she learned a great deal about stage presence and connecting with audiences from those experiences.
-She knew she didn’t want to pursue a course in classical music at university, though, so she was considering other careers, when she heard of the Scottish traditional music course at the Royal Scottish Academy of Music and Drama in Glasgow.
+She knew she didn’t want to pursue a course in classical music at university, though, so she was considering other careers, when she heard of the Scottish traditional music course at the Royal Scottish Academy of Music and Drama (now The Royal Conservatoire of Scotland) in Glasgow.
 “I hadn’t really planned on that at all,” she says. but she got a last minute audition.
 “They accepted me in to the course to start that autumn, and just away I went!”